mincong-h/jimi-cli/docs/real-estate.md

 This page describes how we leverage AI technologies and `jimi` CLI to analyse real-restate offers.

-* Design plan
+* **Design Plan.** Design a plan to evaluate a property in an interactive approach.
+The design is made by different LLMs (Claude 3.5 and ChatGPT 4), and then manually adjusted afterwards.
-* Create prompts
+* **Extract Metadata.** Extract the metadata from different real-estate offers.
+It requires creating the definition of the schema that we want, and automatic extractions using [Vertisia AI](https://vertesiahq.com/).
-* Extract information from interested real estate offers
+* **Create Prompts.** Create prompts based on the initial plan and the offer metadata.
+Use those prompts to interact with the LLMs.
-* Generate analysis report
+* **Generate analysis report.** Aggregate information from different interactions.

 ## Design Plan